Tuesday, 8 May 2018

 The word kurikon has no resemblance to the original word ekklēsia that was used in the Bible.

-How did it happen that a total "foreign" word was used to translate the word ekklēsia with?
+How did it happen that a total "foreign" word was used to translate the word ekklēsia?

-Well, the translators broke the rules of translating big-time.
+Well, the translators used poetic license and broke the rules of translating big-time.

-Today the word church has been perverted even more, distancing it even further from the original word ekklēsia.
-Church, according to the Oxford dictionary is:
+Today, the word "church" has been perverted even more, distancing it even further from the original word ekklēsia.
+According to the Oxford dictionary, "church" is:

 • A building used for public Christian worship;